AdobeDocs/campaign-web.en/help/v8/reporting/sms-report.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_throughput_sms"
->title="Delivery throughput menu"
+>title="SMS delivery throughput"
->abstract="The Delivery throughput report presents detailed information regarding the delivery throughput of the entire platform within a specified timeframe."
+>abstract="The **Delivery throughput** report presents detailed information about the delivery throughput within a specified timeframe.
+The primary metric used to measure the speed of message delivery is the number of messages sent per hour."

-This report presents detailed information regarding the delivery throughput of the entire platform within a specified timeframe.
+This report presents detailed information regarding the delivery throughput within a specified timeframe.
 The primary metric used to measure the speed of message delivery is the number of messages sent per hour.

 ![](assets/reporting_sms_2.png)